jondbennett/GaryCooper/README.md

 bodies into thinking the day is longer.
 Gary handles that as well.

 Basic Operation:
-The Arduino reads the data from the GPS and passes it to the GPS parser.
+The Arduino reads the data from the GPS receiver and passes it to the GPS parser.
 If there is valid data, the data is passed to a sunrise/sunset calculator object which figures the times based on date and location.

 A door controller object monitors the current time relative to the sunrise and sunset times and decides when to open and close the door.
 I call the amount of